-Figures 6 and 7 provide corroborating cross-sectional evidence from 2016.
-In particular, these figures relate state-level long-term capital gains tax rates to the price-to-basis ratio on long-term capital gains realizations and average holding periods for long-term capital gains from the population of 1099B information returns from (Smith, Zidar and Zwick, 2021).
+tax rates to the price-to-basis ratio on long-term capital gains realizations and average holding periods for long-term capital gains from the population of 1099-B information returns (Smith et al. 2021).
 We provide a linear best-fit line that is weighted by realizations.
 Figure 6 shows that states with long-term capital gains tax rates of around 10% have a price-to-basis ratio that is 0.11 higher than states with 0% rates.
-In other words, these higher tax states tend to see larger amounts of deferred capital gains.
-Figure 7 shows that high tax states also tend to have higher holding periods.
-For example, California has a holding period that is about a year longer than lower tax states.
-Overall, the duration of holding periods (conditional on realization) in these data has a mean of around 3 years.
-Given this short average duration for these investments, it seems unlikely that a change in the capital gains tax rate (of e.g., 5 percentage points) would cause investors to defer realization indefinitely.
+In other words, these higher-tax states tend to see larger amounts of deferred capital gains.
+Figure 7 shows that high-tax states also tend to have higher holding periods.
+For example, California has a holding period that is about a year longer than lower-tax states.
+Overall, the duration of holding periods (conditional on realization) in these data has a mean of around three years.
+Given this short average duration for these investments, it seems unlikely that a change in the capital gains tax rate (of, e.g., 5 percentage points) would cause investors to defer realization indefinitely.

-This time-series and cross-sectional evidence is consistent with the notion that at least some of the changes induced by capital gains reforms have to do with the timing of gains, and not just the decision of whether or not to realize.
-Models that assume only the latter channel is operating will miss out on the revenue potential of rate changes.
+This time-series and cross-sectional evidence is consistent with the notion that at least some of the changes induced by capital gains reforms